eduardocasati/trybe-exercicios/01-fundamentos/secao-04-introducao-a-javascript/dia-04-javascript-objetos-e-funcoes/README.md

 - Adicione ao objeto a chave `bestInTheWorld`, usando a sintaxe `meuObjeto.chave = valor`, e atribua a essa chave um `array` contendo as datas em que a jogadora Marta foi considerada a melhor do mundo.

     `[2006, 2007, 2008, 2009, 2010, 2018]`

+    parte-1-exercicio-4.js

+- Acesse a chave `bestInTheWorld`, usando a sintaxe `meuObjeto['chave']`, e faça um `console.log` no seguinte formato: “A jogadora Marta Silva foi eleita a melhor do mundo por 6 vezes”.